Autism Scripting: From Coping Strategy to Communication Superpower

 Seeking an autism diagnosis as a woman means navigating a system not designed with you in mind.

 The UK has two main assessment pathways: NHS and private.
-Sometimes, NHS referrals start with your GP and can have long waiting times – 1-2 years in many areas.
-Although waiting times of 3-4 years are not uncommon.
+NHS referrals start with your GP and can have long waiting times, often 1-2 years in many areas, although waiting times of 3-4 years are not uncommon.

 And while this option has no associated cost, there is also no guarantee that the clinician you are served by will have a full and complete appreciation of the female autistic presentation.

-On the other hand, private assessments can be scheduled within a few weeks, are more person-centred, and offer you increased space to both express yourself, and ask questions about the process each step of the way.
+On the other hand, private autism assessments can be scheduled within a few weeks, are more person-centred, and offer you increased space to both express yourself and ask questions about the process each step of the way.

 Growing Through Self-Advocacy: Navigating Adult ASD Assessments

-The following tips can assist you in ensuring that you convey a clear message to any clinicians you see, whether they be on the NHS or a private setting
+The following tips can assist you in ensuring that you convey a clear message to any clinicians you see, whether they be on the NHS or in a private setting.

 - Masking Behaviour Evidence: Document specific instances where you’ve consciously adapted your natural behaviours to fit social expectations.
 Record both the strategies employed (like rehearsing conversations before meetings) and their emotional toll (such as needing recovery time afterward).
 This documentation quantifies the invisible effort of social camouflaging and demonstrates how these adaptations become unsustainable over time.